-Includes amounts reclassified from long term to short term
+\Includes amounts reclassified between long term and short term

 - Business Rates Appeals provision Following the introduction of the new retained Business Rate system in April 2013, the council is responsible for meeting the cost of successful business rate appeals.
-This provision has been made on the basis of known appeals lodged with the Valuation Office Agency and outstanding at the end of March 2021, and an allowance for appeals not yet lodged against the 2017 rating list.
-The figure shown in the Balance Sheet is the council's share of the overall provision charged to the Collection Fund for Business Rates. - The Harnhill Restoration provision relates to a closed landfill site and reflects the estimated future expenditure on after-care costs discounted for the time value of money. - The Insurance provision the purpose of this provision is to cover losses below the external insurance excesses. - The Severance provision is for redundancy costs arising from the cost of organisational change that cannot be funded from within departmental budgets.
-Although an estimate has been made, the final amount of these costs will depend on the details of each individual redundancy case.
+This provision has been made on the basis of known appeals lodged with the Valuation Office Agency and outstanding at the end of March 2022, and an allowance for appeals not yet lodged against the 2017 rating list.
+The figure shown in the Balance Sheet is the council's share of the overall provision charged to the Collection Fund for Business Rates. - The Harnhill Restoration provision relates to a closed landfill site and reflects the estimated future expenditure on after-care costs discounted for the time value of money. - The Insurance provision the purpose of this provision is to cover losses below the external insurance excesses. - The infrastructure provision relates to contractor claims against major schemes for which discussions are ongoing to reach settlement.

-18. Other long term liabilities
+18. Other long-term liabilities